aplteam/Cider/mkdocs/docs/user-commands.md

 ??? tip "Keep the workspace root empty"

 	Good practice keeps the active workspace root empty.
-So Cider is designed to associate each project with a namespace.
+	Cider is designed to associate each project with a namespace.

 	To create a root project (NOT recommended) specify `#` as the project space.

 ## :fontawesome-solid-terminal: Help

-_Display the Cider User Guide_

 ]CIDER.Help
 {: .syntax}

+Displays the Cider User Guide.

 ## :fontawesome-solid-terminal: List aliases

-_List all defined aliases with their folders_

 ]CIDER.ListAliases
 {: .syntax}

+Lists all defined aliases with their folders.

 ---|---
 `batch`| With `prune` delete without asking me for confirmation.